-The Company, which is a Canadian corporation, generally would be classified as a non-US corporation under general rules of US federal income taxation.
-Section 7874 of the US Tax Code, however, contains rules that can cause a non-US corporation to be taxed as a US corporation for US federal income tax purposes.
-Under Section 7874 of the US Tax Code, a corporation created or organized outside the US (i.e., a non-US corporation) will nevertheless be treated as a US corporation for US federal income tax purposes (such treatment is referred to as an "Inversion") if each of the following three conditions are met (i) the non-US corporation acquires, directly or indirectly, or is treated as acquiring under applicable US Treasury Regulations, substantially all of the assets held, directly or indirectly, by a US corporation, (ii) after the acquisition, the former stockholders of the acquired US corporation hold at least 80% (by vote or value) of the shares of the non-US corporation by reason of holding shares of the US acquired corporation, and (iii) after the acquisition, the non-US corporation's expanded affiliated group does not have substantial business activities in the non-US corporation's country of organization or incorporation when compared to the expanded affiliated group's total business activities (clauses (i) - (iii), collectively, the "Inversion Conditions").
+The Company, which is a Canadian corporation, generally would be classified as a non-U.S. corporation under general rules of U.S. federal income taxation.
+Section 7874 of the U.S Tax Code, however, contains rules that can cause a non-U.S. corporation to be taxed as a U.S. corporation for U.S. federal income tax purposes.
+Under Section 7874 of the U.S. Tax Code, a corporation created or organized outside the U.S. (i.e., a non-U.S. corporation) will nevertheless be treated as a U.S. corporation for U.S. federal income tax purposes (such treatment is referred to as an "Inversion") if each of the following three conditions are met (i) the non-U.S. corporation acquires, directly or indirectly, or is treated as acquiring under applicable U.S. Treasury Regulations, substantially all of the assets held, directly or indirectly, by a U.S. corporation, (ii) after the acquisition, the former stockholders of the acquired U.S. corporation hold at least 80% (by vote or value) of the shares of the non-U.S. corporation's expanded affiliated group does not have substantial business activities in the non-U.S. corporation's country of organization or incorporation when compared to the expanded affiliated group's total business activities (clauses (i) - (iii), collectively, the "Inversion Conditions").